Installing Central on DigitalOcean#

 5. Build and restart the nginx container.

-$ docker compose build nginx && docker compose up -d nginx
+$ docker compose build nginx && docker compose stop nginx && docker compose up -d nginx

-Central comes with an mail server to send password reset emails.
-To use your own mail server:
+Central comes with a mail server to send password reset emails.
+To use a custom mail server:

 1. Edit .env with your mail server host, port, and authentication details.